-Dell Technologies, UserTesting, Movile, Pilot and oVice to offer mini masterclasses at TC Early Stage 2021 – TechCrunch
+Dell Technologies, UserTesting, Movile, Pilot and oVice to offer mini master classes at TC Early Stage 2021 – TechCrunch

-Hey you there — early-stage founders.
+Hey, you there — early-stage founders.
 Yes, you.
-TC Early Stage 2021: Marketing and Fundraising, our mini masterclass in entrepreneurship, is right around the proverbial corner.
+TC Early Stage 2021: Marketing & Fundraising, our mini master class in entrepreneurship, is right around the proverbial corner.
 And by mini we mean it’s just two days — July 8-9.
 There’s nothing mini about the expert advice, information and actionable tips you’ll glean from attending this event.

 Buy your pass today and get ready to learn how to build a better startup without reinventing the wheel (good thing we don’t charge by the cliché).